akka/akka/akka-docs-dev/rst/scala/stream-quickstart.rst

 .. includecode:: code/docs/stream/TwitterStreamQuickstartDocSpec.scala#tweets-slow-consumption-dropHead

-The ``buffer`` element takes an explicit and required ``OverflowStrategy``, which defines how the buffer should react when it receives another element element while it is full.
+The ``buffer`` element takes an explicit and required ``OverflowStrategy``, which defines how the buffer should react when it receives another element while it is full.
 Strategies provided include dropping the oldest element (``dropHead``), dropping the entire buffer, signalling errors etc. Be sure to pick and choose the strategy that fits your use case best.

 Materialized values